polskieai/link-reporter/README.md

 # Important security notes

-This plugin performs only very minimal validation of discovered links, just enough to prevent possibly malicious content from interfering filesystem operations.
+This plugin performs only **very minimal validation** of discovered links, just enough to prevent possibly malicious content from interfering filesystem operations.
 This does NOT yet mean that such links are fully recovered, or secure for processing in any way.

-Full recovery and security filtering (eg. filtering malicious Unicode characters) is done at later stage, inside our private application.
+Full recovery and security filtering (eg. filtering malicious Unicode characters) is done later, inside our private application.

 # How about GDPR and privacy?